YeongOh/faq-accordion-card/README.md

 Users should be able to:

+- View the optimal layout for the component depending on their device's screen size
-- See hover states for interactive elements
+- See hover states for all interactive elements on the page
+- Hide/Show the answer to a question when the question is clicked

 ### Screenshot

 ![](./screenshot.JPG)

 ## My process

+I mainly used flexbox and relative absolute positions to manipulate image locations.

 ### Built with